-- Exchange information — Make sure you gather the other driver’s full name, phone number, address, driver’s license number, license plate number, and auto insurance policy number and company name.
+- Exchange information — Make sure you gather the other driver’s full name, phone number, address, driver’s license number, license plate number, auto insurance policy number, and company name.
 Also, jot down the RV’s make and model.

 - Take photographs — In RV accidents, pictures are worth 1,000 words (and many more dollars).
 Photos maintain an accurate record of the accident scene immediately after the wreck.
 Include pictures of vehicle damage, your injuries, the injuries of others in your party, and an overall shot of the accident scene.